Billie Holiday: 1952–1959: Lady Sings the Blues

 On November 10, 1956, Holiday performed two concerts before packed audiences at Carnegie Hall.
 Live recordings of the second Carnegie Hall concert were released on a Verve/His Master's Voice album in the UK in late 1961 called The Essential Billie Holiday.
-The 13 tracks included on this album featured her own songs "I Love My Man", "Don't Explain" and "Fine and Mellow", together with other songs closely associated with her, including "Body and Soul", "My Man", and "Lady Sings the Blues" (her lyrics accompanied a tune by pianist Herbie Nichols).
+The 13 tracks included on this album featured her own songs, "I Love My Man", "Don't Explain", and "Fine and Mellow", together with other songs closely associated with her, including "Body and Soul", "My Man", and "Lady Sings the Blues" (her lyrics accompanied a tune by pianist Herbie Nichols).
 The liner notes for this album were written partly by Gilbert Millstein of The New York Times, who, according to these notes, served as narrator of the Carnegie Hall concerts.
 Interspersed among Holiday's songs, Millstein read aloud four lengthy passages from her autobiography, Lady Sings the Blues.
 He later wrote:

 The narration began with the ironic account of her birth in Baltimore – 'Mom and Pop were just a couple of kids when they got married.
 He was eighteen, she was sixteen, and I was three' – and ended, very nearly shyly, with her hope for love and a long life with 'my man' at her side.
 It was evident, even then, that Miss Holiday was ill.
 I had known her casually over the years and I was shocked at her physical weakness.
 Her rehearsal had been desultory; her voice sounded tinny and trailed off; her body sagged tiredly.
 But I will not forget the metamorphosis that night.
 The lights went down, the musicians began to play and the narration began.
 Miss Holiday stepped from between the curtains, into the white spotlight awaiting her, wearing a white evening gown and white gardenias in her black hair.
 She was erect and beautiful; poised and smiling.
 And when the first section of narration was ended, she sang – with strength undiminished – with all of the art that was hers.
 I was very much moved.
 In the darkness, my face burned and my eyes.
 I recall only one thing.
 I smiled."

-The critic Nat Hentoff of DownBeat magazine, who attended the Carnegie Hall concert, wrote the remainder of the sleeve notes on the 1961 album.
+Critic Nat Hentoff of DownBeat magazine, who attended the Carnegie Hall concert, wrote the remainder of the sleeve notes on the 1961 album.
 He wrote of Holiday's performance: